peteamiri/Tutorials/Programming_Languages/Python/readme.md

 4. **Built-in Scope**: Python provides a set of built-in functions and variables that are accessible from any part of the program.

-Here's a more detailed explanation of each scope with examples:
+Here is an more detailed explanation of each scope with examples:

 1. **Local Scope**: